MicrosoftLearning/AZ-030T00-Microsoft-Azure-technologies-for-AWS-architects/Instructions/Mini-labs/Module 01/04-MiniLab_Create_ARM_templates_by_using_Visual_Studio_Code.md

 There are many methods for deploying templates, you will be using the Azure Cloud shell.

-1. Sign in to the [Azure Cloud shell](https://shell.azure.com/)
+1. Sign in to the [Azure Cloud shell](https://shell.azure.com/).

-2. Choose the **PowerShell** environment on the upper left corner.
+2. Choose the **PowerShell** environment in the upper left corner.
 Restarting the shell is required when you switch.

 3. Select **Upload/download** files, and then select **Upload**.